-- 1.25 This document is structured in a number of chapters as follows, each addressing different aspects of the price control: - Section 2- This section provides details on pensions background, Business Plan submission and RP5 and RP6 pension aspects. - Section 3- This section discusses the Investment strategy. - Section 4- Defined Contribution Scheme details our analysis on costs relating to the DC section of the NIE Networks' pension scheme. - Section 5- Defined Benefit Scheme details our analysis on cost relating to the DB section of the NIE Networks' pension scheme. - Section 6- Pension Scheme Expenses- this section discusses pension scheme admin and expenses costs. - Section 7- Provides details of the UR proposed DD allowances in relation to pensions. - Section 8 -This deals with the monitoring of pension scheme funding. - 1.26 We note that we also provide, in addition to the information contained in this document, a summary of the findings of our pension analysis in the RP6 draft determination main document.
+- Section 2 This section provides details on pension background, Business Plan submission and RP5 and RP6 pension aspects. - Section 3 This section discusses the Investment strategy. - Section 4 Defined Contribution Scheme details our analysis on costs relating to the DC section of the NIE Networks' pension scheme. - Section 5 Defined Benefit Scheme details our analysis on costs relating to the DB section of the NIE Networks' pension scheme. - Section 6 Pension Scheme Expenses- this section discusses pension scheme admin and expenses costs. - Section 7 Provides details of the UR FD allowances in relation to pensions. - Section 8 This deals with the monitoring of pension scheme funding. - 1.26 We note that we also provide, in addition to the information contained in this document, a summary of the findings of our pension analysis in the RP6 Final Determination main document.